burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 * TakeTheLongest: : If promoter region overlaps with any DNaseI  hypersensitive sites of the corresponding cell line, remove that overlap, there might be more than one remaining intervals, choose the longest one among remaining intervals

 We have defined three genomic interval pools from expressed genes.
+We have sorted the genes w.r.t. their TPM values in descending order.

+* Top5: We considered the top 5th percentile of the genes in expressed genes interval pools.
+* Top10: We considered the top 10th percentile of the genes in expressed genes interval pools.
-We have sorted the genes w.r.t. their TPM values in descending order and considered the top 5th, top 10th  and top 20th percentile of the genes in expressed genes interval pools.
+* Top20: We considered the top 20th percentile of the genes in expressed genes interval pools.

 As a result, we have 5 pools, 2 pools for non-expressed genes and 3 pools for expressed genes.